millinon/jump.wtf/README.md

 * `minify.js`: minifies JavaScript and CSS resources, with versioning
 * `pre-commit.sh`: does some basic testing, I use this as my pre-commit hook
 * `validate-api.hh`: makes sure that the API as defined by `api.hh` and `api_ref.hh` is sane
+* `make-code.hh`: generates a promo code with X custom URLs and Y large files

 ## To-Do